MyPortugalHoliday.com

 Day 6: Day Trip to Aveiro and Costa Nova

-Take a trip to the coastal city of Aveiro, often called the 'Venice of Portugal' for its network of canals.
-Combine your visit with a trip to the nearby Costa Nova, famous for its picturesque, candy-striped beach houses.
+The coastal city of Aveiro, often called the 'Venice of Portugal', is famed for its network of canals navigated by colourful Moliceiro boats.
+A visit can be combined with a trip to nearby Costa Nova, famous for its picturesque, candy-striped beach houses.

 Day 7: Porto's Atlantic Coastline

-Explore where the Douro River meets the Atlantic Ocean.
-Start in the elegant Foz do Douro district before continuing to the wide, sandy beaches of Matosinhos.
-This area is renowned for its outstanding seafood restaurants and is perfect for a beach day in summer.
+Where the Douro River meets the Atlantic Ocean, you'll find the elegant Foz do Douro district.
+The coastline continues to the wide, sandy beaches of Matosinhos, an area renowned for its outstanding seafood restaurants.

 Day 1: Lisbon's Historic Heart